The B-model connection and mirror symmetry for Grassmannians: The three versions of the superpotential

-The $A$-model Grassmannian, $X=Gr_{n-k}(\C^n)$, is a homogeneous space for $GL_n(\C)$ acting from the left.
-In the first instance we want to introduce the Landau-Ginzburg model taking place on the $B$-model Grassmannian.
-This Grassmannian is a Grassmannian of row vectors, $\Xcheckbar:=Gr_k((\C^{n})^*)$, and we view it as homogeneous space for the Langlands dual $GL_n$ also denoted $GL_n^\vee(\C)$, acting from the right.
+The Pl\"ucker coordinate formulation gives a very simple-looking expression for the superpotential, therefore it is a natural starting point.
+We begin by describing its domain.
+Recall that the $A$-model Grassmannian, $X=Gr_{n-k}(\C^n)$, is a homogeneous space for $GL_n(\C)$ acting from the left.
+We think of it in the usual way as a Grassmannian of codimension $k$ subspaces in the $n$-dimensional vector space of column vectors $\C^n$.
+In this section we define a Landau-Ginzburg model taking place on a $B$-model Grassmannian.
+The $B$-model Grassmannian is a Grassmannian of row vectors, $\Xcheckbar:=Gr_k((\C^{n})^*)$, and we view it as homogeneous space for the Langlands dual $GL_n$ under the (right) action of multiplication from the right.
+Note that $X$ and $\Xcheckbar$ are isomorphic, but this is a type~$A$ coincidence; compare for example~\cite{PechRieWilliams:AllQuadrics,PechRie:LGLG}.
+In order to distinguish between the two general linear groups acting on $X$ and $\Xcheckbar$ we will refer to the group on the $A$-model side as $GL_n^\vee(\C)$ and add a check ${}^\vee$ to notations pertaining to this group.